The Vervaat transform of Brownian bridges and Brownian motion

-is a (true) martingale.
+is a martingale.
 Lemma \ref{LemMartDec} ensures that for any $\lambda>0$ the process

 is a local martingale.
-Next we show that \eqref{EqMartLoc} is a (true) martingale.
-It suffices to bound the expectation of its supreme and dominated convergence theorem permits to conclude.
-According to Burkholder-Davis-Gundy inequality, $\exists C>0$ such that
+Next we show that \eqref{EqMartLoc} is a true martingale and not just a local one.
+It suffices to bound the expectation of its supremum and dominated convergence theorem permits to conclude.
+According to Burkholder-Davis-Gundy's inequality, $\exists C>0$ such that